-Donald S. Hepburn

-Director, Public Relations/Missions Promotion

-Florida Baptist Convention, Jacksonville
+Donald S. Hepburn Director, Public Relations/Missions Promotion Florida Baptist Convention, Jacksonville

 "The three stained-glass windows in the new facilities depict the heart of First Baptist and her mission," wrote Orlando Pastor Jim Henry in 1985.
 The church, having re-located from downtown to a 140-acre campus along Interstate 4 and McLeod Road, had constructed a worship center that could accommodate the 5,000-plus member congregation.
 In planning for the new facility Pastor Henry commissioned a California design firm to produce three stained-glass windows titled, "The Master," "The Message," and "The Ministry."
 The monumental windows - to be discussed later in this article - were to serve as a teaching tool to the church members.
-"The overall sense is that every time we pass the window we are to remember that we are to have the world on our hearts," the pastor said.
+"The overall sense is that every time we pass the window we are to remember that we are to have the world on our hearts," the pastor said.1 spiritually uplifting experience for the viewer.

-To many Baptists the stained glass windows in the typical Baptist church are but an architectural accent to the sanctuary.
-To others the windows may offer a sense of sacred space as well as provide a spiritually uplifting experience for the viewer.
 And in the instance of First Baptist Church, Orlando, the windows are a daily visual lesson of who they are as a New Testament church.
 However today's Florida Baptist may be surprised to learn that in the early Christian church movement - particularly in the Roman Catholic tradition that evolved after 1054 A.D. - stained glass windows took on a theological and religious education purpose.
 Centuries later such windows would be condemned as a form of "idol" worship by those who led in the expansion of the Free Church movement that grew out of the Protestant Reformation.